Author: Craig Neil

 However, it can be a real chore to plan a trip to Edinburgh, especially if it’s a visitor’s first time in Scotland.

 That’s where this guide comes to the rescue with a comprehensive list of must-know travel tips and tourist information that will help you get around the city, find places to stay, know what to see, and prepare for the weather.

 Edinburgh.
-City of cobbled streets, winding alleyways and gothic architecture.
+City of cobbled streets, winding alleyways and Gothic architecture.
 Royal palaces, dramatic castles and an extinct volcano.
-This is the second most-visited city in Britain after London and having lived in it for the past decade I can totally see why.
+This is the second most-visited city in Britain after London and it frequently comes in first place on worldwide ‘favourite city’ polls.

-So, you might be asking, what makes it such a tourist hotspot?
+But, you might be asking, why is it such a tourist hotspot?

-Well for starters there’s more history down the ‘burghs medieval streets than you’ll find in most other cities worldwide but it also buzzes with a vibrant cultural scene thanks to it’s welcoming pubs, trendy music venues and exciting art shows.
+Well, for starters there’s more history down the ‘burghs medieval streets than you’ll find in most other cities, but it also buzzes with a vibrant cultural scene thanks to its welcoming pubs, trendy music venues, and exciting art shows.

-And while Glasgow gets all the attention for its nightlife, Edinburgh takes the prize for having the best attractions due to the numerous galleries and museums (almost all of which are completely free) as well as one of the biggest Christmas and New Year celebrations in Europe and the biggest multi-arts festival in the world.
+Edinburgh also takes the prize for having the best tourist attractions due to the numerous galleries and museums (including the National Gallery of Scotland and the National Museum of Scotland) as well as one of the biggest Christmas and New Year celebrations in Europe and the biggest multi-arts festival in the world.

 Suffice to say, if you visit Edinburgh you’re not going to get bored.

 But that doesn’t mean everything is amazing in this city and there are plenty of downsides that most visitors won’t be aware of.